arunbaby0/arunbaby.com/_dsa/0005-maximum-subarray.md

 1. **Extend** the current subarray by including this element
 2. **Start fresh** from this element

-**Why this works:** If the sum up to the previous element is negative, it can only hurt the sum—better to start fresh.
+**Why this works:** If the sum up to the previous element is negative, it can only hurt the sum, better to start fresh.

 This is **Kadane's Algorithm**: a classic example of greedy + dynamic programming.